Noise Task Force

 For all Noise Task Force materials, please go to our Noise Task Force page.

 ENFORCEMENT I COMPLAINT PRIORITIES

-In the busy months from May to October, and with the limited number of staff in the City of Portland’s Noise Control Office, we want to make sure to provide realistic response expectations to our community members for noise complaints.
+With the limited number of staff in the City of Portland’s Noise Control Office, we want to make sure to provide realistic response expectations to our community members for noise complaints.
 This allows us to effectively process the most critical cases.

 The Noise Control Office uses a 3 category system to assign enforcement resources.

 Priority 1 cases are the most urgent cases and our Noise Inspector will continue to respond to these situations as the main focus.

 Priority 2 cases are less urgent and we are only able to apply limited field resources to try to resolve these cases.

 Priority 3 cases are considered low priority and no field work toward enforcement/compliance action will be taken at this time.
 A basic warning letter will be sent in some Priority 3 cases.
 This is intended to help develop a case the Noise Control Office may be able to inspect at a later point when the workload has slowed down.

 - Noise that disturbs at least three or more separate households